Arrest and prison abroad

 It will then aim to provide help according to the individual circumstances and local conditions.

 The British consulate will also arrange for friends and family to be told:

 - that you've been arrested

 - details of the arrest

 - contact details for you

-The FCO can only give out this information if you have given your permission.
+The FCDO can only give out this information if you have given your permission.

-The help the FCO and British consulate can offer if you've been arrested or are a prisoner includes:
+The help the FCDO and British consulate can offer if you've been arrested or are a prisoner includes:

 - providing general information about the country, prison conditions and the local legal system (including if legal aid is available)

 - providing a list of local lawyers and interpreters